-When you prepare for expat life in Oman, it’s only natural to be concerned about health risks and medical services in a new country.
-First, you should talk to your family doctor about recommended immunizations.
+When you prepare for life in another country, it’s only natural to be concerned about health risks and medical services abroad.
+First, you should talk to your family doctor about recommended immunizations for Oman.

-Usually, expatriates about to move to Oman receive booster shots for standard vaccinations (MMR, polio, flu, diphtheria, pertussis, and tetanus), as well as additional immunizations for meningitis and hepatitis A/B. Rabies vaccinations are especially recommended if you belong to a high-risk group, e.g. veterinarians or adventure travelers.
+Usually, expatriates about to move to Oman receive booster shots for standard vaccinations (measles, mumps, rubella, polio, flu, diphtheria, pertussis, and tetanus), as well as additional immunizations for meningitis and hepatitis A/B. Rabies vaccinations are recommended if you belong to a high-risk group, for example veterinarians or adventure travelers.

 Health Risks and Common Diseases

 Fortunately, Oman is not a region at risk for malaria infections, except for the province of Musandam.
 However, you should still take precautions against insect bites.
-Sand flies are carriers of other insect-borne diseases, particularly leishmaniasis.
-This is a parasitic infection that leads to skin lesions and open sores.
-If it’s not treated correctly, a more severe form can affect your mucous membranes — e.g. in the nose — or internal organs like your spleen or liver.
-You should therefore get advice from a travel medical specialist on how to protect yourself against sand flies.
+Sand flies are carriers of other insect-borne diseases, particularly leishmaniasis, a parasitic infection that leads to skin lesions and open sores.
+In extreme cases, it could even affect your internal organs.
+Fortunately, this disease is mostly limited to some rural areas and the southern province of Dhofar.

-Other illnesses are far more common than leishmaniasis, though.
-The seasonal flu affects a big part of Oman’s population, and many expats from colder climes may be overwhelmed by the heat and the sun.
+Other illnesses are far more common than leishmaniasis.
+The seasonal flu affects a big part of Oman’s population, and many expats from colder places may be overwhelmed by the heat and the sun.
 Afflictions like sunburn, dehydration, or heatstroke can be easily averted.
-Since 2012, a new, and often severe, respiratory disease, known as MERS-CoV, has been observed in the Middle East, particularly in Saudi Arabia.
+Since 2012, a new, and often severe, respiratory disease, known as MERS-CoV, has been observed in the Middle East, particularly in Saudi Arabia and the UAE.
 The risk of infection seems to be rather low, though.

-Last but not least, if you have to import prescription meds, get an official certificate from your doctor.
+Last but not least, if you require prescription meds, check with the Ministry of Health if you are allowed to import them, and get an official certificate from your doctor.
 Oman has very strict anti-narcotic laws, which include some medications commonly prescribed in other countries (e.g. anti-depressants or painkillers).

 The Public Healthcare System

 As part of his modernization policies, Sultan Qaboos and his government introduced a comprehensive healthcare system.
-Oman has made great progress in providing the populace with access to drinking water and sanitation, as well as in lowering the rates of infectious diseases, infant mortality, and maternal mortality.
-In fact, Oman has a lower maternal mortality rate than the United States.
+Oman has made great progress in providing the populace with access to clean drinking water and sanitation, as well as in lowering the rates of infectious diseases, infant mortality, and maternal mortality.

 Private Health Insurance for Expatriates

-Unfortunately, foreign residents don’t benefit from Oman’s public healthcare system.
+Unfortunately, foreign residents only benefit from Oman’s public healthcare system in the form of subsidized rather than free care and only if they are working for a state organization.
 The emergency rooms of all public hospitals admit medical emergencies, regardless of nationality, but that’s about it.
 Any non-urgent care has to be paid for immediately — often in cash.
-It’s absolutely essential for expatriates to have a private health insurance plan.
+As such, it’s absolutely essential for expatriates to have a private health insurance plan.

+As of January 2018, having health insurance cover is mandatory for expats in the private sector.
 Medical insurance is frequently offered and paid for by your Omani employer.
 But some of these employer-sponsored healthcare policies exclude specific private clinics or various medical services, such as mental health issues or dental care.
-Study your healthcare plan carefully, and either renegotiate the conditions or pay for supplementary insurance out of your own pocket.
+Study your healthcare plan carefully and either renegotiate the conditions or pay for supplementary insurance out of your own pocket.

 Omani Hospitals and Emergency Numbers

-Several public clinics in Muscat treat foreign-born patients, offering all sorts of medical services and non-urgent care:
+Over four-fifths of hospitals are owned and operated by the government.
+In Muscat, several public clinics also treat foreign-born patients, offering all sorts of medical services and non-urgent care:

 As far as private clinics are concerned, Muscat Private Hospital seems to be popular in the expat community.
-There are also various optical centers and clinics for dental care in the capital, e.g. the Medident Dental Clinic (which now offers other primary care too).
+There are also various optical centers and clinics for dental care in the capital, for example the Medident Dental Clinic (which now offers other primary care too).